Eomm/blog-posts/posts/bonus-pokedex.md

 The last important thing to mention is that Platformatic has not yet reached the v1 release.
 It is still under development and adds many new cool features at every release.
 I'm curious to know what the `v1` version will include!

+As always, you can find the source coda at [https://github.com/Eomm/pokedex](https://github.com/Eomm/pokedex).
 If you enjoyed this article, comment, share, and follow me on [Twitter @ManuEomm](https://twitter.com/ManuEomm)!